-Anyone who has ever suffered from vertigo will tell you that it is a terrible sensation which makes you feel as though the world is spinning around you.
-It often becomes incapacitating because it is frequently accompanied with nausea and vomiting, loss of balance, headaches, sweating, and fatigue.
-Unfortunately, I have seen more and more cases of vertigo in my Newmarket chiropractic office in the last few years than I did in total in the first decade of practicing.
+Anyone who has ever suffered from vertigo will tell you that it is a terrible sensation.
+It makes you feel as though the world is spinning around you.
+It often becomes incapacitating because it is frequently accompanied with nausea and vomiting, loss of balance, or headaches.
+Unfortunately, I have seen more and more cases of vertigo in my Newmarket chiropractic office in the last few years.

 In my office, the most common causes are 1) medications, 2) inner ear problems, and 3) upper cervical (neck) injuries/damage.
 The most common medications that have vertigo as side effects are: antidepressants, antihypertensives (high blood pressure), salicylates (e.g., aspirin), sedatives, antihistamines and some antibiotics.
 This would be the first thing you should check particularly if your vertigo started after beginning a medication (speak to your physician).

-If you or someone you know is suffering from vertigo, seek out a chiropractor who checks for subluxation in the upper neck, it just could be the thing that restores balance back in your life.
+If you or someone you know is suffering from vertigo, seek out a chiropractor who checks for problems in the upper cervical/neck area.
+It just could be the thing that restores balance back in your life.